 On the FMIS you will be an integral part of a team of resident and attending physicians who provide the care for adult and pediatric patients.
 You will have primary responsibility for the care of your assigned patients throughout their hospital stay.
 On our MCH service you will be exposed to family centered maternity care and work with residents, attendings, and our nurse midwife.
 There will be overnight call on both services.

 Over the course of the month you will have ample opportunity to inquire about rotation specifics and life in the residency.
 Working closely with the residents will give you a sense of the groups’ personality and allows you to assess for yourself the all-important subjective fit this program has for you.
 The best time to do this rotation is in the first six months of the fourth year or the last six months of the third year.
-If you know before your rotation that would like to interview with our residency program and come during interview season (October – January), we are happy to work to accommodate that request during your month with us so you do not have to travel back to Chapel Hill to interview.
+If you know before your rotation that would like to interview with our residency program and come during interview season (October – January), we are happy to work to accommodate that request during your month.

 If you have any questions please contact the Office of Student Affairs at 919-962-8335 or Dawn Morriston at 984-974-4987.
 Visiting students can also visit the School of Medicine Office of Student Affairs Page to find answers to many questions.
 We look forward to working with you in the near future.